Is Puerto Vallarta Safe for American Tourists?

 Situated on Mexico’s Pacific coast in Jalisco state, Puerto Vallarta is surrounded by the clear waters of Bahía de Banderas (Banderas Bay), lush forests, and the ridges of the Sierra Madre.

-In fact, walk down the cobbled and narrow streets, and you’ll find yourself in some of Puerto Vallarta’s most traditional areas, including the Romantic Zone, known for its lively atmosphere and its range of art galleries, traditional markets, and eateries.
+Walk down the cobbled and narrow streets, and you’ll find yourself in some of Puerto Vallarta’s most traditional areas, including the Romantic Zone, known for its lively atmosphere and range of art galleries, traditional markets, and eateries.

 This guide on Puerto Vallarta safety will provide you with the facts you need to decide is Puerto Vallarta safe.

-I will also discuss the following on Puerto Vallarta safety & Puerto Vallarta Travel Advisory.
+I will also discuss Puerto Vallarta safety & Puerto Vallarta Travel Advisory.

-Is Puerto Vallarta Safe for American Tourists in 2023?
+Is Puerto Vallarta Safe for Tourists in 2024?

 Puerto Vallarta is generally considered a safe destination for travelers.
 The city has implemented various security measures, and local authorities prioritize the safety of residents and visitors.

-Violent crime, petty theft, and petty crime is soaring in certain areas because American tourists are buying drugs from Mexican drug dealers.
+Violent crime, petty theft, and petty crime are soaring in certain areas because American tourists are buying drugs from Mexican drug dealers.

-Because Puerto Vallarta is part of Mexico it has a negative connotation of being unsafe which is further from the truth as you will see below there other countries with the same travel warning as Mexico and they are not perceived as dangerous.
+Because Puerto Vallarta is part of Mexico, it has a negative connotation of being unsafe, which is further from the truth.
+As you will see below, there are other countries with the same travel warning as Mexico, and they are not perceived as dangerous.

 Once across the border, they were fired upon by unidentified gunmen, “placed in a vehicle and taken from the scene by armed men,” according to the FBI.

-Investigators believe the Americans were targeted by a Mexican cartel that likely mistook them for Haitian drug smugglers.
-The US citizens have no concerning criminal history that has been identified by investigators, the official said.
+Investigators believe the Americans were targeted by a Mexican cartel that likely mistook them for Haitian drug smugglers, but I personally believe they were looking to purchase drugs.

 For years, Matamoros has been a stronghold for various feuding criminal organizations, particularly the Gulf Cartel, which has used the city as a key pipeline for moving cocaine, meth, and fentanyl across the border into Texas — and from there across the U.S.